aave/aip/content/aips/AIP-DISABLE-AGEUR-BORROW-V3-POLYGON.md

 We continue to follow the situation closely as it develops and will update recommendations and actions accordingly.

 # Specification

 Ticker: agEUR

 Contract Address: 0xE0B52e49357Fd4DAf2c15e02058DCE6BC0057db4

-The proposal payload simply executes setReserveBorrowing() on the [Aave V3 Polygon LendingPoolConfigurator](https://polygonscan.com/address/0x8145edddf43f50276641b55bd3ad95944510021e) for agEUR.
+The proposal payload simply executes setReserveBorrowing(false) on the [Aave V3 Polygon LendingPoolConfigurator](https://polygonscan.com/address/0x8145edddf43f50276641b55bd3ad95944510021e) for agEUR.

 # References